Prashant9683/Neelkanth/readme.md

     - You need to add Python to your PATH in environment variables.
 - Start the bot:
   - Go to the directory where the main.py file is located.
+    - First install all the python dependencies needed by running below command in terminal -
+    ```sh
+    python3 pip install -r requirements.txt
+    ```
     - Type -
     ```sh
     python3 main.py